roberrrt-s/Information-Visualization/datasets/README.md

 key: subreddit name
 value: amount of references/posts made

-To create new files, just call the function you need with the amount of subreddits you want between the brackets (e.g. get_most_ref_subs(150)).
+To create new files, just call the function you need in start.py with the amount of subreddits you want between the brackets (e.g. get_most_ref_subs(150)).